JonathanUhler/Plant-Tracker/DOCUMENTATION.md

 "ERR_invalidPlantSensorID" // The sensor identifier the user entered was not found or is invalid

 "ERR_plantNameTaken" // The user is trying to add a plant whose name is already taken

+"ERR_plantNameTooLong" // The user is trying to add a plant whose name is too long
 ```